cs221-s22/cs221-s22.github.io/_assignments/project01.md

     1. Is the password one of those passwords, after substituting common "l33t speak" transformations like 'e' to '3'
     1. Is the password one of those passwords, including a '1' at the end?
 1. Your program will calculate the number of bits of entropy for the given password, using the algorithm given below.
+1. Your program will be built by a `Makefile` you provide.

 ## Given